jokoyoski/Syndio-BE-Takehome_Assignment-Adeola-Oladeinde/README.md

 ## Troubleshooting

 - **Error Connecting to Database**: Ensure `employees.db` exists in the project directory and is accessible.
-- **Invalid Payload**: Confirm that the request payload is in the expected format as shown above.
+- **Invalid Payload**: Confirm that the request payload is in the expected format as shown above. -**Environment variable issue** 2024/11/02 06:28:06 Error loading .env file: Ensure you have a valid .env in the main directory

 ## Notes